11 Gorgeous Florida Gulf Coast Beaches

 Indian Rocks Beach in the quaint Gulf coast community of Indian Shores may just be the best beach of them all.
 First off, a little back history on the unique name.
 Back in the day, a native medicine man treated the chief with waters from a natural sulfur spring located in Kolb Park.
 Early settlers saw the Indians on their way to the rock enriched spring and would say “the Indians are on their way to the rocks.”

-Indian Rocks is located within the Tampa metro area and is a favorite amongst locals and anyone else seeking a charming, old school beach atmosphere.
+Indian Rocks, located within the Tampa metro area, is a favorite amongst locals and anyone else seeking a charming, old school beach atmosphere.
 Indian Rocks offers 3 miles of beautiful fine sand beaches with clear water.
 This beach is especially quaint as houses line the beach as opposed to big businesses.
 It retains that charming old-fashioned vibe which is lacking in most touristy over developed beaches today.

-While the sand isn’t as smooth as most others on this list, the beachcombing is amongst the best on the Gulf.
+While the sand isn’t as smooth here, the beachcombing is amongst the best on the Gulf.
 If you are lucky you may find a coveted sand dollar.
 And the waves here are pretty big for a Gulf Coast beach, meaning fun boogie boarding, wind surfing, and swimming conditions.

-What else to do nearby: Before your afternoon out at the beach, I highly recommend treating yourself to a coffee at the wonderful Indian Shores Coffee Company.
+What else to do nearby: Treat yourself to a coffee at the wonderful Indian Shores Coffee Company.
 You will also want to check out the wonderful (and free!)
 Florida Botanical Gardens, located just a few miles away in Largo.

 Tips for a great beach day

-*Check the weather forecast and be prepared for random afternoon thunderstorms even if the forecast shows no rain.
+*Be prepared for random afternoon thunderstorms even if the forecast shows calls for no rain.
 Gulf summer weather can be very unpredictable.

 *Low tide after a strong storm is the best time for finding seashells.
-If your shorts have no pockets, consider bringing a ziploc or small container to hold your treasures.
+Consider bringing a ziploc or small container to hold your treasures.